golang-templates/seed/README.md

 ### Why GitHub Actions, not any other CI server

 GitHub Actions is out-of-the-box if you are already using GitHub.
+[Here](https://github.com/mvdan/github-actions-golang) you can learn how to use it for Go.

 However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in Makefile.

 You can also use the `docker` make target to run the build using a docker container.